-- The Hip Fracture Perioperative Network [79], is an NHS-sponsored network.
-Its website includes freely available examples of database and annual report templates, ideas for research, specimen patient information leaflets, pre-operative care information for trainee surgeons, and hip fracture care pathway proformas.
-Allied networks, such as the Yorkshire Hip Fracture Anaesthesia network and Welsh Frailty Fracture Network, provide similar functions at a regional level; - The Fragility Fracture Network [80], is a multinational, multidisciplinary network which holds an annual conference dedicated to improving the primary and secondary management of all types of fragility fracture.
-It has recently formed a UK chapter and an anaesthesia working group, which produced the 2018 Fragility Fracture Network consensus statement on the principles of anaesthesia for patients with hip fracture [2];

-The NHFD [81], is a collaboration between the British Orthopaedic Association and British Geriatrics Society, whose main aim is 'to focus attention on hip fracture both locally and nationally, benchmark its care across the country, and use continuous comparative data to create a drive for sustained improvements in clinical standards and cost effectiveness'.
-All eligible hospitals in the UK (except Scotland) are registered, and contribute data that is published regularly in online hospital performance charts, and summarised annually in a national report.
+- The Hip Fracture Peri-operative Network [79] is an NHS-sponsored network.
+Its website includes freely available examples of database and annual report templates, ideas for research, specimen patient information leaflets, pre-operative care information for trainee surgeons and hip fracture care pathway pro formas.
+Allied networks, such as the Yorkshire Hip Fracture Anaesthesia network and Welsh Frailty Fracture Network, provide similar functions at a regional level; - The Fragility Fracture Network [80] is a multinational, multidisciplinary network which holds an annual conference dedicated to improving the primary and secondary management of all types of fragility fracture.
+It has recently formed a UK chapter and an anaesthesia working group, which produced the 2018 Fragility Fracture Network consensus statement on the principles of anaesthesia for patients with hip fracture [2]; - The National Hip Fracture Database [81] is a collaboration between the British Orthopaedic Association and British Geriatrics Society, whose main aim is "to focus attention on hip fracture both locally and nationally, benchmark its care across the country, and use continuous comparative data to create a drive for sustained improvements in clinical standards and cost effectiveness".
+All eligible hospitals in the UK (except Scotland) are registered and contribute data that are published regularly in online hospital performance charts and summarised annually in a national report.
 Regional equivalents exist in Ireland [82] and Scotland (Scottish Hip Fracture Audit) [83].
-The NHFD develops and monitors key performance indicators, on which Best Practice Tariff re-imbursements are made to hospitals fulfilling specific criteria, currently (2018) concerned with prompt orthogeriatric assessment; prompt surgery; NICE compliant surgical approach; prompt mobilisation after surgery; delirium; and return to normal residence by 120 days.
-The NHFD and Scottish Hip Fracture Audit provide further resources for service development, which are free to download from their websites.
+The National Hip Fracture Database develops and monitors key performance indicators, on which Best Practice Tariff reimbursements are made to hospitals fulfilling specific criteria, currently (2018) concerned with prompt orthogeriatric assessment; prompt surgery; NICE compliant surgical approach; prompt mobilisation after surgery; delirium; and return to normal residence by 120 days.
+The National Hip Fracture Database and Scottish Hip Fracture Audit provide further resources for service development, which are free to download from their websites.

 These guidelines complement and update the original Association advice from 2011, which was well received and informed the 2018 Fragility Fracture Network international consensus statement on the principles of anaesthesia for patients with hip fracture.
 This update acknowledges the wider role that anaesthesia now plays in the peri-operative medical care associated with patients after hip fracture.
-These guidelines highlight the success of close co-operation between all professionals involved in the management of this patient population.
+These guidelines highlight the success of close cooperation between all professionals involved in the management of this patient population.
 The Working Party emphasises that anaesthesia departments should try to standardise care per se, rather than particular anaesthetic techniques.
 Specifically, anaesthetists should aim to maintain physiological stability in the peri-operative period so that patients are able to mobilise the day after surgery.